//

 Are there intellectual property (IP) considerations that I should be aware of before applying for a BRIDGe or BioBRIDGe award?
 FAQ Icon

-Intellectual property associated directly to the project cannot yet have been optioned or out licensed.
+Intellectual property associated directly with the project cannot yet have been optioned or out licensed.
 Applicants should be cognizant of the need to preserve patent rights and disclose technology to their respective institutions’ TTO in advance of any public dissemination.

 Is it required that IP protection be in place for chemical matter at the time of application in order to be considered for TRxA funding?
 FAQ Icon

 It is not a requirement that the technology has IP protection in place at the time of application, rather that the chemical matter may be eligible for protection (i.e., it is not disclosed in advance of any established priority date).
 Ideally, the PI will discuss a prosecution strategy with their University’s Tech Transfer Office (TTO) to advance the project to a stage that an identified licensee will assume the significant costs of national filings within 30-months of priority for an application filed under the Patent Cooperation treaty (PCT).
-To clarify, TRxA does expect that IP will be filed under PCT, not just in the U.S., leading to patent rights in multiple jurisdictions.
+To clarify, TRxA does expect that IP will be filed under PCT, and nationalized not just in the U.S., leading to patent rights in multiple jurisdictions.

 Is a granted method-of-use patent acceptable?
 FAQ Icon